This Ontario Man Nearly Died in an Arctic Race at 62. It Changed His Life Forever

 “We were told, counterintuitively, that we were never, ever to get warm,” he said of the instructions given to them by the race organizers.

 The High Arctic has practically zero precipitation and zero humidity.
 In such dryness, the skin on Raymond Aaron's thumb cracked open.
-The correct procedure is gluing the skin together with Krazy Glue.
+He is seen in this picture gluing the skin together with Krazy Glue.
 (Courtesy of Raymond Aaron)

 The High Arctic has practically zero precipitation and zero humidity.
 In such dryness, the skin on Raymond Aaron's thumb cracked open.
-The correct procedure is gluing the skin together with Krazy Glue.
-(Courtesy of Raymond Aaron)
+He is seen in this picture gluing the skin together with Krazy Glue.
+Courtesy of Raymond Aaron

 Sweating, they were told, could lead to dehydration, a potentially life-threatening condition when water is limited.
 The instant racers became too warm, they were instructed to unzip layers on their jumpsuits to cool down.